WiredPulse/McAfee_ePO/HIPs_Rules/README.md

 __Accessibility Feature Alteration : Triggers on alteration of sethc.exe or utilman.exe alteration within c:\windows\system32.<br><br>
 __Image File Execution Option Additions : Triggers due to a debugger entry in the Registry with no purpose of "debugging", but rather to run another program instead (likely something malicious).<br><br>
 __Prefetch Addition : Triggers on any application execution on the system, which is stored in C:\Windows\Prefetch.<br><br>
+__Process Dump : Triggers on a process dump being created for any process.<br><br>
+__VBS Execution : Triggers VBS execution (cscript.exe or wscript.exe).<br><br>
+__MSHTA.exe Execution : Triggers on a MSHTA.exe execution.
+Which is used to run HTA files.
+HTA is short for HTML Application, which are programs based on HTML and one or more scripting languages supported by Internet Explorer, usually VBScript or JScript.
+The default file-association for the .hta extension is the Microsoft HTML Application Host (mshta.exe).<br><br>
+__PowerShell Profile Addition : Triggers on a profile being added which could be malicious.<br><br>
+__Disabling Volume Shadow Copy Service : Triggers on VSS being disabled.<br><br>